• Skip to primary navigation

 Smoked spices are available at many grocery store, and online at specialty spice shops and Amazon.
 They add to the smoky flavor.
 If you don’t have smoked spices use the regular version of the spices.

-Grill Finish & Enjoy
+Grill Finish and Enjoy

 After baking in the oven, finish your ribs on a hot grill over low heat for about 20-25 minutes.
 Turn your rib racks about every 5-7 minutes, brushing with barbecue sauce.
 You want a good coating of sauce to caramelize on the ribs.
 Remove from the grill, slice and enjoy.
-Tip - it's easier to slice them on the back side where you can see the ribs.

-How Much to Buy
+How Many Ribs to Buy

 baby back ribs | AFoodCentricLife.com